Stalin: Paradoxes of Power, 1878–1928: Biography and history

 The work is both a political biography recounting his life in the context of his involvement in Russian and later Soviet history, and to a lesser degree a personal biography, detailing Stalin's private life and connecting it to his public life as revolutionary, leader and dictator.
 The Independent writes in their review, Kotkin's biography "tends to history rather than biography" and Hiroaki Kuromiya writes, "the book is more a “marriage of biography and history".

 Paradoxes of Power stands out as part biography and part history, and finds a unique place among the many biographies of Stalin.
 In a review of Paradoxes of Power, The Guardian states "It feels not so much like a biography of the man as a biography of the world in his lifetime."
-Ronald Grigor Suny writes that Kotkin "details better than any previous account the viciousness that brought down Stalin’s opponents, one after the other, with these personal conflicts obscuring the original aims of the revolution."
+Ronald Grigor Suny writes that Kotkin "details better than any previous account the viciousness that brought down Stalin's opponents, one after the other, with these personal conflicts obscuring the original aims of the revolution."
 Writing in the Historian, Martin H. Folly writes "His main concern is political rather than biographical, and from the start he looks to set Stalin in a broad context of the crisis of Russia from tsarism to provisional government to Lenin’s Soviet Union."

-The world that Stalin developed in
+The world in which Stalin developed

 In the first part of the volume, Kotkin explores the world that Ioseb Jugashvili developed in and details how this world was the primary force that transformed him into the person of Joseph Stalin.
 The author takes time to detail the various circumstances in Russia that impacted Stalin's development, such as the impact of the 1905-06 revolution, the unfolding disaster Russia faced in World War I, and the poverty and hopelessness of the average Russian worker, soldier, and sailor.
 In the Slavic Review, Lewis H. Siegelbaum comments, "Kotkin insists on presenting a panoply of structural forces and contingencies.
 Among the former is the Russian autocratic system and its fitful modernizations; the "European castle-in-the air project of socialism" and its bastardized Bolshevik version; global geopolitics; world war and the destruction of belligerent empires.".

 Writing about Kotkin's approach to writing his biography, Vladislav Zubok states, "The book deals with big concepts: Soviet Eurasia, revolution, mass politics, ideology, modernization, and geopolitics.
 Yet in the end, the biographer places an individual squarely in the centre of history.
 Dzhugashvili-Stalin himself is the key answer to ‘paradoxes of power’.
 While structural causes and challenges explain much of Russian history, only individual decisions and contingencies determined the course of events."

 Many commentators have noted that the person of Stalin is present only as a supporting player in the first half of the book.
 Stalin's personal life, family, and education receive only the minimal attention needed to place him in the world Kotkin describes.